 Alternatively, select one of the four available test patterns, or choose a blue, black or white background or transparent output.

 In the Device Output section please select your desired output board.
 Some output cards provide different signals (e.g. SDI and alternatively HDMI).
 In the Line section you can activate the different jacks.
 Under Keying you can select whether the output signal should contain transparency information.
 The entries that you find in the drop-down field are provided by your output card.
 If in doubt, please ask the manufacturer of your output board which keying method you have to select for your desired purpose.
 See https://playdeck.tv/howto/internal-and-external-keying/ for more information about Keying, especially using Blackmagic Design output cards.

 If you cannot use a dedicated playout card for video output, you can alternatively use a local output of your graphics card in the Desktop Output area.
 Before activating this feature, please make sure that you have selected “Extended Desktop” in the Windows settings for the screen display and that the settings of your graphics card for the extended desktop correspond to your desired playlist resolution and refresh rate.
-Please note that the quality of the color reproduction for the desktop output is determined by your graphics card and PLAYDECK has no influence on it.
+Please note that the quality of the color reproduction for the desktop output is determined by your graphics card and PLAYDECK has only little influence on it.

 Additionally, you have the possibility to provide the video signal via network as NDI stream (NDI is a trademark of NewTek).
 Give your playlist stream a different name (if desired) and assign an NDI group name if necessary.